eal001/personal-website-v2/README.md

 I chose to switch from React with Javascript and CSS to Next wiht Typescript and SASS in order to increase my understanding of more tools.
 I do not have a particular grasp on hte advantages of either, and I simply want to explore the technical development of other frameworks.

 ## Installing New Dependencies ##
 I will install new dependencies with yarn as my package manager.
+Currently I am using yarn v1.22.11.

 ```
 yarn install